 In 2009 - 2010 Cosey's work was part of the travelling exhibition 'Pop Life:Art in a Material World' at Tate Modern, London.
 Also in 2010 Cosey performed a solo audio visual piece in the Turbine Hall at Tate Modern as part of the Tate Modern 10th birthday celebrations.

 Her art practice takes its place alongside her continuing music work with Chris Carter (as CARTER TUTTI) and the re-grouping of Throbbing Gristle and their continuing world-wide performances and recordings.
 Her work continues to be exhibited internationally, most recently in 'Pop Life' at the National Gallery of Canada, Ottawa, Canada and 'Picture Industry' at Regen Projects summer show in Los Angeles in 2010.

-In 2017 Cosey’s autobiography ART SEX MUSIC will be published by Faber & Faber.
+In 2017 Cosey’s autobiography ART SEX MUSIC was published by Faber & Faber.

 Cosey works closely with and is represented by Cabinet gallery, London.
 WEB SITE LINK